KELVINBRIDGE · GLASGOW|

 Of course the presenting and wearing of an engagement ring is the most well known of all traditions, however, there are many unusual and surprising customs from around the world which you may not have heard of…

 Ultimately there is no right and wrong when it comes to asking someone to marry you.
 You know your partner best and when the time is right.
 If this sounds like you then you have probably started to have a think about the all important ring!
 Again, anything goes with regards to design – diamonds, coloured stones (or both!), a solitaire, halo, princess cut, oval cut, trilogy…. the list and options are literally endless.

 Here at Blair and Sheridan we can guide you through the entire process while explaining everything from diamond cuts and precious metals to timescale, budget and stone selection.
-Whether you know exactly what you are looking for or seeking inspiration, get in touch today for a one to one consultation with our expert designers – discover the perfect engagement ring, unique to you.
+So if you are considering proposing – whether you know exactly what you are looking for or seeking inspiration – get in touch today for a one to one consultation with our expert designers – discover the perfect engagement ring, unique to you.